DanielZerihon/setUpMonitorBaseAlertApplication/README.md

 # Monitor Program

-This repository contains an bash program that triggeres a Ansible program along with related files for setting up monitoring using Python flask applicaion, Pometheus and Telegraf.
+This repository contains scripts and configurations to set up a monitoring system using a Python Flask application, Prometheus, Prometheus alert manager, Telegraf, and Ansible.

 - `program/`: Contains Python script `alertCapture.py`, Bash script `execudeProgram.sh` and folder `numOfSessionOnEachNode` that will conatin a txt file with the lines: a numberOfSession: X.